 So you woke up and realized that thing on your butt wasn’t a really artistic rash.
 It'd have been better if it resembled a renaissance era masterpiece but alas, it looked more like a doodle of a 3-year-old who was high on sugar.

 We get it.
-You were young, you drank too much, you hung out with the wrong crowd, you were emotionally unstable… But, put the noose down, it’s not the end of the world.
+You were young, you drank too much, you hung out with the wrong crowd, you were emotionally unstable… But it’s not the end of the world.

 If there’s anyone who knows a thing or two about tattoo removal, it's Dr Kevin Chua, the founder of Drs Chua and Partners.
 He has a special interest in aesthetics, more specifically pigment laser treatments for tattoo removal.

-Over the course of his long career, he has helped over 2,000 remorseful patients get rid of those embarrassing mistakes.
-He recently answered DxD reader questions on tattoo removals - here are the key take homes.
+Over the course of his long career, he has helped over 2,000 patients get rid of those embarrassing mistakes.
+He recently answered DoctorxDentist reader questions on tattoo removals - here are the key take homes.

 "Omg, did I really get that tattoo?!
 What should I do now?"

 The regret comes deep (and instant).
-Dr Kevin had a reader ask him about a freshly inked tattoo that he desperately want gone.
-Poor dude, it didn't turn out the way he had hoped!
+Dr Kevin had a reader ask him about a freshly inked tattoo that he desperately wanted gone.

 Some decisions seem pretty final, right?
 Fret not, there is hope.
-Dr Kevin advised the reader to wait at least 4 weeks before going for treatment.
-Reason being, freshly tattoo skin needs time to heal.
+Dr Kevin advised the reader to wait at least four weeks before going for treatment.
+Reason being, freshly tattooed skin needs time to heal.
 Attempting to remove a tattoo whilst it is still healing only increases your chances of scarring!